kimberlyher19/VBA-challenge/README.md

 # VBA-challenge
-original code was put into chatgpt to help with coding and running through all ws functions were used in excel and converted to vba codes:
+original code was put into chatgpt to help with coding and running through all ws.

+functions were used in excel and converted to vba codes:

 Sub Min_Max()